sekunho/swoogle/README.md

 I think it would be cool if I could use `SmallCheck` to handle most of these things since it would save a lot of time.
 I have to read on it though.

+- I refactored `getId` to use `urlToUrlData`.
+So now I don't have any janky pattern matching, and it's much easier to understand what's happening thanks to `UrlData` :).
+- I decided to change `getId` to evaluate to a `Maybe Int` rather than an `Either String Int` just so that I could compose things better.
+This *might* be a terrible idea because I lose out on some important errors encoded in `String`.
+- Wrote some test cases for `resourceUrl` and `getId`.
+It's a bit of a pain to deal with `getId` so I added a note to refactor it with property-based testing.
+I used [this](https://github.com/sshine/hs-jq) to check how to work with `Hspec` with `tasty-hspec`, and it turns out I had to add the `hspec` library too since it doesn't reexport the types and functions for me.
+Not that inconvenient though.
+- I'm thinking twice about using `SmallCheck` but unfortunately, `validity` is not a `tasty` provider.
+So I still have to compare between `SmallCheck` and `Hedgehog`.

 ### Day 11 - 11/12/2021

 - Did some digging around for the `tasty` providers I'll need.
 I think